Python4WC/Onstar_Gen11_Parsing/readme.md

 - **Progress Feedback**: Displays real-time progress and status updates.
 - **Error Handling**: Shows descriptive error messages for issues like invalid files.
 - **Custom UI**: Features a modern, dark-themed interface with rounded corners (Windows) and a responsive layout.
-- **Batch Processing**: Extracts all valid GPS entries and exports to CSV.
+- **Batch Processing**: Extracts all valid GPS entries and exports to XLSX.

 #### Workflow
 1. Launch the GUI: `python onstar_gen11-gui.py`.
 2. Select a file by dragging it onto the drop zone or clicking "Browse Files."
 3. Review the file name and size displayed in the interface.
 4. Click "Process File" to extract GPS data; monitor progress via the progress bar.
-5. View results, including the number of GPS entries and the output CSV filename.
+5. View results, including the number of GPS entries and the output XLSX filename.
 6. Click "Clear" to reset and process another file.

 #### Output
-- The CSV file is saved in the same directory as the input file (e.g., `input.CE0` → `input.csv`).
+- The XLSX file is saved in the same directory as the input file (e.g., `input.CE0` → `input.XLSX`).
 - Invalid or missing data fields are marked as "ERROR."

 #### Platform Notes